2019 Monmouth Hawks football team

 The 2019 Monmouth Hawks football team represented Monmouth University in the 2019 NCAA Division I FCS football season as a member of the Big South Conference.
 They were led by 27th-year head coach Kevin Callahan and played their home games at Kessler Field in West Long Branch, New Jersey.
 Monmouth finished the season 11–3 overall and 6–0 in Big South play to win the conference title.
 The Hawks received the Big South's automatic bid to the FCS Playoffs.
 They defeated Holy Cross in the first round before losing to James Madison in the second round.

-Previous season

-The Hawks finished the 2018 season 8–3, 4–1 in Big South play to finish in second place in the Big South.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 21, 2019, the Hawks were predicted to finish in second place.

 Preseason All–Big South team

 The Hawks had five players selected to the preseason all-Big South team.